 Owner of Tailored Nutrition Inc.

 My name is Taylor Gray, and I am a Registered Holistic Nutritionist with a Bachelor of Science specializing in Food and Nutrition.
+I also hold certifications in exercise and finance.
+Why?
+Well, our well-being isn't just about nutrition, and it became glaringly obvious to me that in order to better help my clients, I need to better understand other areas of well-being.
 In 2015, I graduated from the University of Western Ontario, and then in 2017, I pursued my diploma in Natural Nutrition from the Canadian School of Natural Nutrition.
-I have over 8 years of Nutrition specific learning, and counting!
+I have over 10 years of Nutrition specific learning, and counting!
+For more details on my qualifications, check out the qualifications tab above.

 My passion for nutrition began at a very young age – likely due to the fact that I was born & raised in a vegetarian household.
 At the age of 8, I had decided that I wanted to become a nutritionist.